-- Note 1: The investment limit in Mainland China was calculated based on the official document No. 006130 announced by the MOEAIC on November 16, 2001. - Note 2: The investment income (loss) was recognized based on the financial statements prepared by the subsidiaries and not audited by the CPA. - Note 3: Cameo Technology Development (Shenzhen) Co., Ltd. completed its liquidation and in March 2012, and the payment for shares of US\$177 thousand, was refunded to Huge Castle Ltd on November 28, 2013 with the approval of the Investment Commission, Ministry of Economic Affairs. - Note 4: WIDE VIEW TECHNOLOGY INC. completed its liquidation in September 2018, and the payment for shares of US\$740 thousand, was refunded to Luis Jo's Investment Inc. on September 4, 2018 with the approval of the Investment Commission, Ministry of Economic Affairs, - Note 5: It was an investment by NETTECH TECHNOLOGY (SUZHOU) CO., LTD based in Mainland China through self-funding.
-In August 2019, NETTECH TECHNOLOGY transferred 100% of the shareholdings to Luis Jo's Investment.
+- Note 1: The investment limit in Mainland China was calculated based on the official document No.006130 announced by the MOEAIC on November 16, 2001. - Note 2: The investment income (loss) was recognized based on the financial statements prepared by the subsidiaries and not audited by the CPA. - Note 3: Cameo Technology Development (Shenzhen) Co., Ltd. completed its liquidation and in March 2012, and the payment for shares of US\$177 thousand, was refunded to Huge Castle Ltd on November 28, 2013 with the approval of the Investment Commission, Ministry of Economic Affairs. - Note 4: WIDE VIEW TECHNOLOGY INC. completed its liquidation in September 2018, and the payment for shares of US\$740 thousand, was refunded to Luis Jo's Investment Inc. on September 4, 2018 with the approval of the Investment Commission, Ministry of Economic Affairs. - Note 5: It was an investment by NETTECH TECHNOLOGY (SUZHOU) CO., LTD based in Mainland China through self-funding.
+In August 2019, NETTECH TECHNOLOGY transferred 100% of the shareholdings to Luis Jo'se Investment.
 NETTECH TECHNOLOGY (SUZHOU) CO., LTD has been liquidated and cancelled by a resolution of the board of directors in November 2022.
-The liquidation procedure had completed on August 31, 2023. - Note 6: The currency was translated into New Taiwan Dollars at the exchange rate of USD 1 to NTD 32.781 at the end of reporting period.
+The liquidation procedure had completed on August 31, 2023. - Note 6: The currency was translated into New Taiwan Dollars at the exchange rate of USD 1 to NTD 32.781 at the end of reporting period. - Note 7: The transaction on the left has already been eliminated in the consolidated financial statements.